krasnoludkolo/haste/README.md

 ## Goals and motivation

-In few application I was struggling with time aspect during test.
-It's not hard to write some kind of proxy or mocks to provide properly date but is annoying to write then every time.
+In a few applications I was struggling with time aspect during tests.
+It's not hard to write some kind of proxy or mocks to provide a proper date but it is annoying to write then every time.
-Here comes idea to create open source library to help writing tests based on the passage of time and also to writing more testable systems.
+Here comes the idea to create an open source library to help write tests based on the passage of time and also to help write more testable systems.
 ## Features

 ### TL;DR